catskul/tizen-heaptrack/README.md

 [[SHA256 values for archive contents]](#checksums)

+You can also build and run the profiler entirely in Docker.
+For instructions, please see [Docker Instructions](#docker-instructions)

 ### Initialization of device for measurements [[Details]](docs/DETAILED.md#prepare-tizen-device-for-measurements)

 2\.
 Put Tizen RPMs to VM's /home/ubuntu/device-rpms for: